 As the wide world of bedding continues to grow, it can be tough to find the sleep accessories that are best for you — especially since everyone’s slumber habits are different!
-That’s why the folks at Polysleep (who also make an all foam mattress) suggest that the way you catch your Zzz’s says a lot about your personality, and tapping into the details of your personal preferences is a great way to find the perfect pillow.
+That’s why the folks at Polysleep (who also make a few all-foam beds you can learn more about in our Polysleep mattress review) suggest that the way you catch your Zzz’s says a lot about your personality, and tapping into the details of your personal preferences is a great way to find the perfect pillow.
 That’s also why they designed an adjustable pillow that sleepers can customize to suit their unique needs.

 So, Sarah from Sleepopolis is here to investigate!
 I’m going to show you what this pillow is made of, how to adjust it, and thoroughly test its full performance so that you can better decide if this pillow is the one for you.

 No time to read the full review?
 No problem!
 Click here to skip to the review summary.

 The cover fabric of this pillow is made from 100% cotton and feels super soft and breathable.
 A purple band of mesh paneling surrounds the perimeter of the pillow, enhancing the breathability of the pillow as well as adding a little aesthetic flare.

 Each side of the pillow’s cover is filled with a fluffy, down-like material called polyester microfiber which offers a feathery cushion for sleepers to rest their heads.
 In this way, the outer cover serves as an extra pillow that would still be softly supportive even without the internal fill.